-3.1.6 ARCHITECTURAL LOCATIONS
+1191 3.1.6 ARCHITECTURAL LOCATIONS

-The selection of cyber resiliency techniques or approaches depends, in part, on where (i.e., at what layers, in which components or system elements, at which interfaces between layers or between system elements) in the system architecture cyber resiliency solutions can be applied.
-The set of layers, like the set of system components or system elements, in an architecture depends on the type of system.
-For example, an embedded system offers a different set of possible locations than an enterprise architecture that includes applications running in a cloud.
-The set of possible layers can include, for example, an operational (people-and-processes) layer, a support layer, and a layer to represent the physical environment.
+1192 The selection of cyber resiliency techniques or approaches depends, in part, on where (i.e., at 1193 what layers, in which components or system elements, at which interfaces between layers or 1194 between system elements) in the system architecture cyber resiliency solutions can be applied.
+1195 The set of layers, like the set of system components or system elements, in an architecture 1196 depends on the type of system.
+For example, an embedded system offers a different set of 1197 possible locations than an enterprise architecture that includes applications running in a cloud.
+1198 The set of possible layers can include, for example, an operational (people-and-processes) layer, 1199 a support layer, and a layer to represent the physical environment.

-Different cyber resiliency techniques or approaches lend themselves to implementation at different architectural layers.
+1200 Different cyber resiliency techniques or approaches lend themselves to implementation at 1201 different architectural layers.
 (See Appendix E, Table E-4 for more details.)
-Some approaches can be implemented at multiple layers, in different ways, and with varying degrees of maturity.
-Other approaches are highly specific to a layer; for example, Asset Mobility is implemented in the operations layer or in the physical environment.
-For some layers, many approaches may be applicable; for others, relatively few approaches may be available.
-For example, relatively few approaches can be implemented at the hardware layer.
-These include Dynamic Reconfiguration, Architectural Diversity, Design Diversity, Replication, Predefined Segmentation, and Integrity Checks.
+Some approaches can 1202 be implemented at multiple layers, in different ways, and with varying degrees of maturity.
+1203 Other approaches are highly specific to a layer; for example, Asset Mobility is implemented in 1204 the operations layer or in the physical environment.
+For some layers, many approaches may be 1205 applicable; for others, relatively few approaches may be available.
+For example, relatively few 1206 approaches can be implemented at the hardware layer.
+These include Dynamic Reconfiguration, 1207 Architectural Diversity, Design Diversity, Replication, Predefined Segmentation, and Integrity 1208 Checks.

-Similarly, some cyber resiliency approaches lend themselves to specific types of components or system elements.
+- 1209 Similarly, some cyber resiliency approaches lend themselves to specific types of components or - 1210 system elements.
 For example, Fragmentation applies to information stores.
-Some approaches assume that a system element or set of system elements has been included in the architecture specifically to support cyber defense.
-These include Dynamic Threat Awareness, Forensic and Behavioral Analysis, and Misdirection.
-Other cyber resiliency approaches assume that a system element has been included in the architecture, explicitly or virtually, to support the mission, security, or business operations; these include Sensor Fusion and Analysis, Consistency Analysis, Orchestration, and all of the approaches to Privilege Restriction.

-Finally, some techniques or approaches lend themselves to implementation at interfaces between layers or between system elements.
-These include, for example, Monitoring and Damage Assessment, Segmentation, and Behavior Validation.
+Some approaches - assume that a system element or set of system elements has been included in the architecture - 1212 specifically to support cyber defense.
+These include Dynamic Threat Awareness, Forensic and - 1213 Behavioral Analysis, and Misdirection.
+Other cyber resiliency approaches assume that a system - element has been included in the architecture, explicitly or virtually, to support the mission, security, or business operations; these include Sensor Fusion and Analysis, Consistency Analysi - security, or business operations; these include Sensor Fusion and Analysis, Consistency Analysis, Orchestration, and all of the approaches to Privilege Restriction. - 1217 Finally, some techniques or approaches lend themselves to implementation at interfaces - between layers or between system elements.
+These include, for example, Monitoring and - 1219 Damage Assessment, Segmentation, and Behavior Validation.

-3.1.7 EFFECTS ON ADVERSARIES, THREATS, AND RISKS
+1220 3.1.7 EFFECTS ON ADVERSARIES, THREATS, AND RISKS